alexryan/flere-imsaho/README.txt

 # Kewwwwwwllllll eh?
 #
 # We need to extract just the sorted list of MP3 files from it into a csv file.
-# Do that by running the "m3u8-to-csv.sh" shell script:
+# Do that by running the shell script:
 ################################################################################

-To generate the csv file, run this command:
-$pwd
 $ train-part2.sh

 Here's what you should see after running the command

-$ls -lF $FLERE_IMSAHO/data/audio/experiment.*
+$ ls -lF $FLERE_IMSAHO/data/audio/experiment.*
--rw-r--r-- 1 alexryan staff  5091 Jun 27 00:09 /Users/alexryan/alpine/git/machineLearning/data/audio/experiment.csv
+-rw-r--r-- 1 alexryan staff  5091 Jun 27 00:09 /Users/alexryan/alpine/git/flere-imsaho/data/audio/experiment.csv
--rw-r--r-- 1 alexryan staff 25859 Jun 25 16:35 /Users/alexryan/alpine/git/machineLearning/data/audio/experiment.m3u8

-$pwd
-/Users/alexryan/alpine/git/machineLearning/data/audio
-$ls -lF
-total 120
--rw-r--r--   1 alexryan staff 25859 Jun 25 16:35 experiment.m3u8
-drwxr-xr-x  58 alexryan staff  1972 Jun 24 15:52 full/
--rwxr-xr-x   1 alexryan staff  1325 Jun 26 08:54 m3u8-to-csv.sh*
-drwxr-xr-x 170 alexryan staff  5780 Jun 24 16:32 snippets/
-$./m3u8-to-csv.sh experiment.m3u8
-outfile:experiment.csv
-$ls -lF
-total 76
--rw-r--r--   1 alexryan staff  5831 Jun 26 11:23 experiment.csv
--rw-r--r--   1 alexryan staff 25859 Jun 25 16:35 experiment.m3u8
-drwxr-xr-x  58 alexryan staff  1972 Jun 24 15:52 full/
--rwxr-xr-x   1 alexryan staff  1325 Jun 26 08:54 m3u8-to-csv.sh*
-drwxr-xr-x 170 alexryan staff  5780 Jun 24 16:32 snippets/

 ################################################################################